nus-cs2103-AY1718S2/addressbook-level4/collated/functional/nhs-work.md

 public class TextField {

     public static final String MESSAGE_TEXTFIELD_CONSTRAINTS =
-            "Patient text field should only contain alphanumeric characters and spaces, and it should not be blank";
+            "Patient text field should only contain visible characters and spaces, and it should not be blank";

     /*
      * TextField must not be null and it can only contain alphanumeric characters and spaces.